GaneshSrambikal/interactive-esm-one/README.md

-  # Interactive ESM One
+  # Interactive ESM

-  Interactive ESM One is a small demo app that renders an interactive seating map using React + TypeScript + Vite.
+  Interactive ESM is a small demo app that renders an interactive seating map using React + TypeScript + Vite.

   Key features
   - Interactive SVG seating map with pan & zoom